BlueByteSystemsInc/PDMShell/src/WHEREUSEDTREE.md

 ---
 description: Builds a recursive where-used tree for one file or files found by search.
-title: WHEREUSEDTREE Command Documentation | PDMShell | SOLIDWORKS PDM
+title: WHEREUSEDTREE Command | PDMShell | SOLIDWORKS PDM
 ---

-# WHEREUSEDTREE Command Documentation
+# WHEREUSEDTREE Command

-## DESCRIPTION:
+## Description
 The `whereusedtree` command builds a recursive where-used tree for one file or for each file found by a search in the current directory.

 Use this when you need to see not only the direct parents of a file, but also the parents of those parents.